Title IX at Columbus State University

 Columbus State University is very fortunate to have a wealth of resources and collaborative offices on campus and in the Columbus/Phenix City area to provide assistance to parties in Title IX matters.
 Examples of such support services include but are not limited to: academic arrangements to minimize contact between the parties; housing arrangements to minimize contact between the parties or remove one person from harm; counseling assistance; police escorts; no contact orders; health services.

-Please contact some of our resources below or the Title IX Coordinator at email@example.com to discuss support services and interim measures.
+Please contact any of our resources below or the Title IX Coordinator at firstname.lastname@example.org to discuss support services and interim measures.

 - University Police